 The MSI Z170A GAMING M5 comes with an 8-pin ATX 12V power connector as well and has a dark red CPU socket which can be spotted quickly since it is illuminated in white.
 The whole motherboard is protected by a big armor cover which gives it also its name GAMING M5.

 This motherboard is compatible with the standard ATX heatsink & fan and can be used with a large variety of them.
-The same applies for both 4-pin PWM as well as 3-pin PWM coolers and you also should have no problems finding one which fits into your case or on your desk because the dimensions are quite normal.
+The same applies to both 4-pin PWM as well as 3-pin PWM coolers and you also should have no problems finding one which fits into your case or on your desk because the dimensions are quite normal.

-Key Features: One of the main features of this motherboard is its USB 3.1 feature, USB Type-C and/or Type-A ports which you will find on the back panel as well.
-That makes it not only unique to other M5 motherboards, but also very interesting for those who want to use the latest USB standard.
-The latter two ports are also working with Thunderbolt 3 motherboards, however you will have to get a special cable for it since the motherboard only has one Type-C port and no other.
+Key Features: One of the main features of this motherboard is its USB 3.1 feature, USB Type-C, and/or Type-A ports which you will find on the back panel as well.
+That makes it not only unique to other M5 motherboards but also very interesting for those who want to use the latest USB standard.
+The latter two ports are also working with Thunderbolt 3 motherboards, however, you will have to get a special cable for it since the motherboard only has one Type-C port and no other.
 We think the implementation of this feature is very good because you can even connect up to 4x USB 3.0 devices at once.

-USB 3.1 is also working when you are using a dual graphics card setup with the three PCI-E 3.0 x16 slots, but in that case it will only work as so called super-speed+ (type A) and will be limited to 10 Gbit/s which is better than nothing, but not that fast.
+USB 3.1 is also working when you are using a dual graphics card setup with the three PCI-E 3.0 x16 slots, but in that case, it will only work as so-called super-speed+ (type A) and will be limited to 10 Gbit/s which is better than nothing, but not that fast.

 Another main feature is the Turbo M.2 slot which supports both SATA & PCIe mode and allows transfer speeds of up to 32 Gbit/s or 3 GB/s if you are using a PCI-Express SSD card.
-You can also connect 1x USB 2.0 device via this slot in case that one of your SATA ports isn't working or if you want to add more devices.
-MSI uses the so called KLEVV M.2 thermal guards which are made out of graphite and will make sure that your SSD card is cooled properly, even when it isn't the best solution because they cover some contact points on the motherboard.
-However, we haven't had any problems with SSD temperatures in our tests.
+You can also connect 1x USB 2.0 device via this slot in case one of your SATA ports isn’t working or if you want to add more devices.
+MSI uses the so-called KLEVV M.2 thermal guards which are made out of graphite and will make sure that your SSD card is cooled properly, even when it isn’t the best solution because they cover some contact points on the motherboard.
+However, we haven’t had any problems with SSD temperatures in our tests.

 Gigabyte B365M DS3H

 Gigabyte now offers the most affordable Intel B365 chipset-based motherboards with their B365M DS3H motherboard.
-Available for $69, this is the cheapest LGA1151 V2 socket i5 6500 motherboard I have ever seen on the market.
+Available for $69, this is the cheapest LGA1151 V2 socket i5 6500 motherboards I have ever seen on the market.
 And this really surprised me as we are talking about Gigabyte here.
-While it's true that this board can be used with one graphics card, I don't think anyone will want to do so due to its single PCI-E x16 slot.
+While it’s true that this board can be used with one graphics card, I don’t think anyone will want to do so due to its single PCI-E x16 slot.
 This motherboard is clearly meant for the entry-level build, and the price represents this perfectly.

 The B365M DS3H comes with the usual 4 x DIMM slots for up to 64GB RAM, one PCI-E x16 slot that can work with full speed at x8 if a graphics card is installed.
 There are plenty of ports on this board including 1 x M.2 storage slot and six SATA-III ports.
 The board is quite small and very basic.
 We have the normal power, reset buttons on the top side along with a clear CMOS jumper.
 The audio section comes with 7.1 channel support and an optical S/PDIF header.
 On the aesthetics side of things, Gigabyte didn’t overdo it as we have silver-colored capacitors and chokes along with a black and white color scheme for the PCB.
 The board draws power from a 24-pin ATX connector while we have one 4-pin header for CPU fans and two for system fan control.